Nancy Sergeant - 05/08/2018

 This year, Saint Peter’s director of women’s health connected community mobile health, the breast center, the marketing department, the catering department and a few outside partners, and created the first Saint Peter’s University Hospital’s Go Red Health Village & Screenings event.
 The core screening event already occupied a large area to conduct the screenings.
 Attendees were welcomed into to the village on the way to the screenings and enjoyed an environment that signified to all that the hospital can be a place to be well and stay well, as well as to get better.

-Women were hospital_community_even_media_relationsinvited to “Honor Your Heart” on Go Red For Women® Day by visiting Saint Peter’s University Hospital’s Go Red Health Village.
+Women were invited to “Honor Your Heart” on Go Red For Women® Day by visiting Saint Peter’s University Hospital’s Go Red Health Village.
 All five senses were engaged through a holistic approach which included live music, chair massages, mini yoga workshops, health screenings, hot chocolate, and cooking demos set to the backdrop of a soothing waterfall.
 Saint Peter’s partnered with Elijah’s Promise Promise Culinary School, and other community health experts to give women a total health experience.

 Additionally, Saint Peter’s Cardio-Oncology strain echo technology designed to protect the cardiac health of patients undergoing cancer treatment was featured in the village.
 This technology was the “what’s new” factor for Go Red 2017, and there was still an opportunity for more women to learn about it.